 Our school operates as a supplemental shared school and is only open part time.
-General operating hours during the school year are August 15-May 15, T-TH from 8:30am-3:30pm.
+Operating hours during the school year are August 1-May 31, M-F from 8:30am-3:30pm with full day programs operating Sept.-Apr.
 Staff work additional hours for classes and events.
-During the summer, admin is minimally available Wed. from 8:30am-3:30pm, OFF June 15-July 15.
+Additional classes, tutoring, dual/concurrent enrollment, work study, internships, and other events can be scheduled outside of Formal Full Day operating hours and is counted within our attendance policy from August 1-May 31.
+During the summer, admin is available Wed. from 8:30am-3:30pm, OFF June 15-July 15.
 Please contact staff by email for specific hours of availability.